Wednesday, January 22, 2020

 According to social media, I'm supposed to reflect on the last decade since we are starting a new decade.
 Okay, I'll bite.

 In the last decade I became a mother and lost my dad.
 Paul and I went from being married and free to married and child-trapped (by both love and obligation).
-I saw my mother become widow and marveled at her strength.
+I saw my mother become a widow and marveled at her strength.
 I discovered what it felt like to be an "EMBA Widow."
 Paul and I built 2 houses.
 I went from working mother to stay-at-home mother... back to working mom... then finally to SAHM.
 I saw the worst in myself.
 I saw my potential.
 I saw Depeche Mode 3 times.
 My marriage was a roller coaster, but we survived.
 I celebrated my 20th high school reunion... and I survived.
 My kids have propelled me toward constant evolution.
 I found my inner activist.
 I moved away from my home state to start a life in Colorado.
 I learned to ski and, to my shock, loved it.
 My body got bigger.
 My face got fuller.
 I fell in love with fitness.
 I figured out it's not always my fault.
 I loosened my grip on the power of other's opinions.
 I became an improviser.
 I became a sketch writer and comedian.
 I became a working actor.
 I got closer to my true self.

 I also started this blog.
 The entire decade lent itself to a lot of personal growth and major transitions... as most decades do, but this past year of writing so much about myself and my thoughts has been remarkable.
 The re-ignition of my love for writing has been both surprising and necessary.
 I learned how beautiful vulnerability can be and how mandatory it is to move past a lot of bullshit.
 This blog has given me a purpose... something for which I was searching for years.